blackflux/robo-config-plugin/src/plugin/docs/assorted/@sls-queue-instance.md

 *Queue Handler Timeout.*

-Maximum duration that a consumer has to process a message.
+Maximum duration that a queue handler has to process a message.

 ------